Zach Abey

-Zach Abey is an American former college football quarterback who attended the United States Naval Academy.
-He played quarterback and wide receiver for the Navy Midshipmen football team.
+Zach Abey is an American former college football player who was a quarterback and wide receiver for the Navy Midshipmen.

 College career

 2015 season

-Abey entered the 2015 season as the fourth-string quarterback, sitting behind Keenan Reynolds, Tago Smith, and Will Worth.
+Abey entered the 2015 season at the United States Naval Academy as the fourth-string quarterback, sitting behind Keenan Reynolds, Tago Smith, and Will Worth.
 He did not make a single in game appearance in 2015.